-For the Federal Fiscal year 2022 - 2026 TIP development, the Berkshire MPO received TIP financial guidance without recommended funding source assignments for regional target projects.
-MPO staff identified funding sources for projects through coordination with the MassDOT District 1 office when selecting the preferred project lists.
-MassDOT Office of Transportation Planning (OTP) staff assisted with adjusting sources, as necessary, prior to the release of the draft TIP.
+For the Federal Fiscal year 2022 - 2026 TIP development, MPO's received TIP financial guidance without recommended funding source assignments for regional target projects.
+MPO staff identified funding sources for projects through coordination with the District 1 office when selecting the preferred project lists.
+Office of Transportation Planning (OTP) staff assisted with adjusting sources, as necessary, prior to the release of the draft TIP.
 This allowed MassDOT to have a more engaged approach to assigning funding sources to all projects programmed in the STIP and assist with delivering the federal aid program within the fiscal constraint requirements.